quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 definition and semantics of "trigger", see the main schema document.

-Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of the document for clarity.
+Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of this document for clarity.

 ## Importance

-Not all the listed events are of equal importance to achieve good debuggability.
+Many of the events defined in this document map directly to concepts seen in the QUIC and HTTP/3 documents, while others act as aggregating events that combine data from several possible protocol behaviours or code paths into one.
+This is done to reduce the amount of unique event definitions, as reflecting each possible protocol event as a separate qlog entity would cause an explosion of event types.
+Similarly, we prevent logging duplicate packet data as much as possible.
+As such, especially packet header value updates are split out into separate events (for example spin_bit_updated, connection_id_updated), as they are expected to change sparingly.

+Consequently, many events that can be directly inferred from data on the wire (for example flow control limit changes) if the implementation is bug-free, are currently not explicitly defined as stand-alone events.
+Exceptions can be made for common events that benefit from being easily identifiable or individually logged (for example the `packet_acked` event).
+This can in turn give rise to separate events logging similar data, where it is not always clear which event should be logged (for example the separate `connection_started` event, whereas the more general `connection_state_updated` event also allows indicating that a connection was started).

-As such, each event has an "importance indicator" with one of three values, in decreasing order of importance and exptected usage:
+To aid in this decision making, each event has an "importance indicator" with one of three values, in decreasing order of importance and exptected usage:

 * Core
 * Base